Skip to main content

 Is pitch recognition a single skill or several combined?

-It is best understood as several narrower skills — reading spin, recognizing specific pitch types, adjusting to speed — combined and applied together fast enough to act on within the pitch's flight time.
+It is best understood as several narrower skills.
+This means reading spin, recognizing specific pitch types, adjusting to speed.
+This means combined and applied together fast enough to act on within the pitch's flight time.

 Can pitch recognition be improved, or is it fixed reaction speed?

-It is largely trainable through deliberate practice and scouting preparation, distinct from raw reaction speed, which is why experienced hitters often "see the ball better" than their raw athleticism alone would predict.
+It is largely trainable through deliberate practice and scouting preparation, distinct from raw reaction speed.
+This is why experienced hitters often "see the ball better" than their raw athleticism alone would predict.

 Related guides & benchmarks